 26. Through your divorce attorney or other professionals (dentist, doctor, accountant, etc.) but you have to ask!

 Here are two rules I live by that I think will increase your chances to meet single men and women:

-1. Stop saying “no” to set ups and social events
+1. Don’t say “no” to set ups and social events.

 Your odds of meeting someone go way up when you actually leave your house.

 2. Ask friends, family and acquaintances to introduce you to people.

 Treat meeting someone like a job.

 In closing, I want to say one more thing.
 I’m not saying don’t go to bars.
 Bars are fun and talking to people is harmless and can actually lead to friendships, as well.
 But, the red flag associated with bars is possible excessive drinking, which can lead to bad decisions and poor judgment.

 Like this article?
 Check out, “9 Signs of a Healthy Romantic Relationship”